M. Ed In Curriculum & Instruction

 • Organizational Training & Talent Development — Be a key player in the success of an organization by learning how to analyze organizational and personnel needs, assess potential candidates, manage training and onboarding, support team and group dynamics, and address obstacles in achieving organizational goals.

-• Teacher Leadership — Develop the leadership, communication, and advocacy skills you need in order to make a positive impact beyond the classroom and support district families in understanding and shaping education policy at the local, state, and national level.
+• Teacher Leadership — Develop the leadership, communication, and advocacy skills you need to make a positive impact beyond the classroom and support district families in understanding and shaping education policy at the local, state, and national levels.

-While each specialization area has different learning goals and outcomes, all of them also incorporate some very specific objectives, including how to:
+While each curriculum and instruction master’s specialization area has different learning goals and outcomes, all of them also incorporate some particular objectives, including how to:

 • Align program content with organizational goals and professional standards